Mcabral18/Mcabral18/README.md

 ### Hi there, I'm Marco 👋

-#### I am a Web Developer with experience building websites and web applications.
+#### I am a Developer with experience building websites and web applications.
 I specialize in building custom themes for wordpress.
-I also have experience working with React, Gatsby and Nextjs.
+I also have experience working with Nuxtjs.
 - 🌱 I’m currently learning React | Gatsby | NextJs 🤣
 - 👯 I'm looking for opportunities to improve myself
 - ⚡ Fun fact: 404